A Grauert-Riemenschneider vanishing theorem for Witt canonical sheaves: Introduction

 \subsection{Acknowledgments}

 I am very grateful to Kay Rülling, Hiromu Tanaka and Fabio Bernasconi for reading through a previous draft of this article, and to Bhargav Bhatt for simplifying my former proof of \autoref{iso_in_top_slopes_for_proper_birational_morphisms}.
 I would also like to thank Hélène Esnault, Pascal Fong, Tatsuro Kawakami, Christopher Lazda, Léo Navarro Chafloque, Zsolt Patakfalvi, Karl Schwede, Shunsuke Takagi and Jakub Witaszek for fruitful conversations related to the content of this article.
+I would also like to thank the anonymous referee for their careful comments.

 Financial support was provided by grant $\#$200020B/192035 from the Swiss National Science Foundation (FNS/SNF), and by grant $\#$804334 from the European Research Council (ERC).